Every woman's menstrual cycle, or period, is different.

 About every month, the levels of female hormones in a woman's body rise and fall.
-Estrogen and progesterone are two very important hormones.
-These hormones play an important role in ovulation, the time when the ovaries release an egg.
+Estrogen and progesterone are two hormones that play an important role in ovulation.
+This is the time when the ovaries release an egg.

 Symptoms of dysfunctional uterine bleeding may include:

-- Heavier bleeding (such as passing large clots, needing to change protection during the night, soaking through a sanitary pad or tampon every hour for 2 - 3 hours in a row)
+Heavier bleeding (such as passing large clots, needing to change protection during the night, soaking through a sanitary pad or tampon every hour for 2 to 3 hours in a row)

-- Bleeding lasts for more days than normal or for more than 7 days
+Bleeding that lasts for more days than normal or for more than 7 days

 Other symptoms caused by changes in hormone levels may include: